PLCnext/CppExamples/Examples/DynamicPorts/README.md

    };
    ```

-- Metadata (XML) is not generated for dynamic ports during the build process, and without this information PLCnext Engineer is unable to display dynamic ports in the PLCnext Port List window.
-GDS connections to dynamic ports can be made manually in a custom `.gds.config` file, or else at run-time using the DataAccess or Subscription RSC services.
+- Metadata (XML) is not generated for dynamic ports during the build process, and without this information PLCnext Engineer is unable to display dynamic ports in the GDS Port List window.
+GDS connections to dynamic ports can be made manually in a custom `.gds.config` file ([as described in the PLCnext Technology Info Center](https://plcnext.help/te/PLCnext_Runtime/Global_Data_Space_configuration.htm)) or else at run-time using the [DataAccess or Subscription RSC services](https://plcnext.help/te/Communication_interfaces/Remote_Service_Calls_RSC/RSC_GDS_services.htm).

-- Building a C++ project with dynamic GDS ports will give similar compiler warnings to those generated for static GDS ports, [as described in the PLCnext Info Center](https://plcnext.help/te/Programming/Cplusplus/Creating_a_Cpp_project_in_Eclipse.htm).
+- Building a C++ project with dynamic GDS ports will give similar compiler warnings to those generated for static GDS ports, [as described in the PLCnext Technology Info Center](https://plcnext.help/te/Programming/Cplusplus/Creating_a_Cpp_project_in_Eclipse.htm).